Disney World Crowd Calendars for 2015

 The first couple of weeks in June are a great time to for a visit to Disney World.
 In fact, the 2nd week of June is one of Dad's to 5 weeks to visit Disney World.
-The first week is crowds will be low as Gay Days hit the parks.

 As the days heat up the crowds get bigger.
 Yep, it's summertime.

 Want to know what the Best Time to Visit WDW is?
 Check out WDW Magazine.
 Our January issue has everything you ever wanted to know about when to visit the Most Magical Place on Earth.
 There's even a section just for First Time Visitors.

 We cover crowds, events, and even the weather.
 Get yours today.

 July starts off with a celebration of America's Independence.
 The 4th of July may bring more people to Walt Disney World than any other day.
 The fireworks shows are magnificent.

 Disney does know how to handle big crowds.
 There will be special events all month like the Sounds Like Summer concerts in Epcot.
 How "cool" is that?

 August is one of the hottest months of the year.
 The crowds start out hot and then they just disappear.

 The first couple of weeks of August are pretty busy, then, like magic, everyone goes home and the parks are almost empty for the next 6 weeks or so.
 Yep, you heard me right ... crowds go away.